Jaya435/cnn_inria/README.md

 https://repo.continuum.io/archive/

+For the model to work correctl the user needs:
+1. Torch verison 0.4.1
+2. Cuda toolkit version 8.0.61

 User should have a directory containing:
 1. director named 'images' containing named RGB images
 2. directory named 'gt' containing ground truth labels of said images, named the same.